NINAnor/NOFAInsert/docs/source/user-manual.rst

    Button that tests and saves connection parameters.

 Element 3:
-   Button that saves the dialog.
+   Button that closes the dialog.

 First enter all connection parameters (element 1) and then test the connection (element 2).
 After successful connection test close the dialog (element 3).